How to Paginate Comments in WordPress

 We all want to provide our users with the best experience possible.
 Whether long loading times or impenetrable content is your problem, pagination is a simple solution that can help to fix both.

-Of course, it’s also crucial not to neglect your site’s foundation.
-Fortunately, we have detailed developer resources and a range of WordPress hosting plans, to help you create an incredible digital experience for your users!
+Of course, it’s also crucial not to neglect your site’s foundation—aka: make sure you’re using a reliable WordPress hosting platform.
+Fortunately, we have detailed developer resources and a range of hosting plans, to help you create an incredible digital experience for your users!